driveloader/NotePy/README.md

 <h3 align="center">— An Enhanced Version of Notepad (originally by pratyushjain122) Built with Python & Tkinter —</h3>

 ### 🔥 NotePy transforms the original notepad-python project by pratyushjain122 into a not-so-modern (but still nostalgic) yet fully-featured text editor designed for everyday use.
 It's a more efficient replacement for Notepad, but with a modern twist.
+Because why settle for ordinary when you can have extraordinary?

 &nbsp;

 ## What is Tkinter?

 #### 👉 Tkinter is Python's standard GUI (Graphical User Interface) toolkit.
 #### 👉 While there are other GUI toolkits for Python, Tkinter is the go-to choice due to its simplicity and seamless integration with Python.
-It’s like the Swiss Army knife of Python GUI toolkits!

 &nbsp;

 ## What is NotePy?
 NotePy is an upgraded text editor based on the original notepad-python project.
-It boasts a sleek user interface and enhanced features, all built using Python and Tkinter.
-It’s like Notepad but with superpowers.
+It has a sleek user interface and enhanced features, all built using Python and Tkinter.
+It’s like Notepad, but without being created by a company that charges you for an operating system 💀.
+(You probably know what it is, MichealSoft)

 &nbsp;